My Story

 Today I'm a practicing environmental lawyer, a certified life coach through the Certified Life Coaching Institute, and someone who has made a personal mission out of getting uncomfortable.

 I've jumped out of planes — twice.
-I jumped off an 850-foot building in Las Vegas.
+I jumped off an 850-foot building in Las Vegas last year - sorry Mom.
 I taught myself to love running over fifteen years, going from dreading a half mile to finishing a marathon at 31.
-I walked into a weight room knowing nothing, felt completely out of place for six months, and kept showing up anyway.
-I traveled solo to Belize.
+I walked into a weight room knowing nothing, felt completely out of place for six months, and kept showing up anyway because I can’t argue with the overwhelming evidence that lifting heavy weights is the best thing women over 30 can do for their body.
+I traveled solo to Belize and I’m planning my next international solo trip for Fall 2026.
 I helped organize a union.
-I don't tell you this to impress you — I tell you this because every single one of those things started with fear, and I did them anyway.
+I am telling you this because every single one of those things started with fear or insecurity, and I did them anyway.
 That is the whole philosophy.

 I also want to tell you the harder things, because those are the ones that actually matter.

 I survived sexual violence at nineteen, and spent years quietly untangling what that did to me — the fear, the confusion, the way it shaped how I saw myself and what I thought I deserved.
 I've been in relationships where I accepted treatment I never should have, and worked hard to understand why.
 I've struggled with body image.
 I've people-pleased my way through rooms and relationships and seasons of my life, prioritizing everyone else's comfort over my own truth.
-I'm not sharing this for sympathy.
-I'm sharing it because if any part of that sounds familiar, I want you to know you are sitting across from someone who genuinely gets it — not theoretically, but in her bones.
+If any part of that sounds familiar, I want you to know you are sitting across from someone who genuinely gets it — not theoretically, but in her bones.

 I became a life coach because I believe that the most transformative thing a woman can do is learn to bet on herself.